Let’s take a look at one of my favourite games of the 80’s, and one of the stand-out titles for Sega’s Master System console.

 The Decision For Janken

-The boss battles in the game are somewhat varied, but the bulk of them are not, and are handled via a quick round of Janken (rock-paper-scissors in the west).
+The boss battles in the game are somewhat varied, but the bulk of them are handled via a quick round of Janken (rock-paper-scissors in the west).

 It does seem a little silly that the conclusion to a level in a fast paced action platformer would be decided by a game of chance, taking away any level of skill from the player.
 Fortunately, the Janken games are not random, and a keen player will notice in short order that each playthrough gives him the same result each time.
 All you need to do, then, is make note of your results, and you’ve got a winning formula to destroy the most feared of Janken The Great’s henchmen.